DePaul University College of LAS > Academics > History > Student Resources > Advising FAQ >

 PSY 105 (SSMW domain course)

-Note that all of these classes fulfill either a Self, Society, and the Modern World or a Scientific Inquiry requirement.
+Note that all of these classes fulfill either a Social, Cultural, and Behavioral Inquiry or a Scientific Inquiry requirement.
 If you’ve already completed these requirements, please e-mail to the TEACH advisor to see what additional social science classes you should take.

 What history classes should I take in order to complete the TEACH program?